Chamber Music Tuesday with SFCM alumni L'Arc Trio

 at

-In a partnership with CA Biennial Festival, this Chamber Music Tuesday features SFCM alumni ensemble L'Arc Trio in performance with students.
+In a partnership with the California Festival: a Celebration of New Music, this Chamber Music Tuesday features SFCM alumni ensemble L'Arc Trio in performance with students.
 The concert also features two new and exciting works by Bay Area composers Jonathan Bingham and Vivian Fung, as well as one of Ernest Bloch's greatest chamber music works.
 Fung’s piano trio Ominous Machine was written for the L’Arc Trio and the performance will be a world premiere.
 Emerging Black Composers Project winner Jonathan Bingham wrote his string quartet Pareidolia in 2022 for the San Francisco Chamber Orchestra.

 PROGRAM

-Vivian Fung: Ominous Machine for piano trio (World Premiere)
+Vivian Fung: Ominous Machine for Piano Trio (2021)

 I. Agitato